MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2026-02-07-Why-your-Governance-Strategy-Fails.md

 Between the main parts, I will publish deeper technical articles that go into specific topics in more detail.
 But the core series is designed to give you a clear foundation: what governance actually is, why it matters, and how to build it in a way that enables people instead of blocking them.

 If you have read my old series, this one will feel different.
 Less checklist, more principles.
-Less "click here," more "think about this first."
-That is intentional.
+Less "click here," more "think about this first" That is intentional 😉

 So let's get started 🚀